Joe Pesci: Early career

-In the 1960s, Pesci began working as a barber, following in his mother's footsteps.
-At the same time, he tried to start a musical career, playing guitar with several bands, including Joey Dee and the Starliters who introduced the "Peppermint Twist" record, dance, and Peppermint Lounge in New York City.
+In the 1960s, Pesci began working as a barber.
+At the same time, Pesci tried to start a musical career, playing guitar with several bands, including Joey Dee and the Starliters, who introduced the "Peppermint Twist" record, dance, and Peppermint Lounge in New York City.

-In 1968, he released his debut album Little Joe Sure Can Sing! (billed as Joe Ritchie), on which he sang covers of contemporary pop hits.
+In 1968, Pesci released his debut album Little Joe Sure Can Sing! (billed as Joe Ritchie), on which he sang covers of contemporary pop hits.

 Pesci later joined Frank Vincent as a comedy duo, performing as "Vincent and Pesci" from 1970 to 1976.
 Their act coupled Abbott and Costello-inspired double act antics with Don Rickles-style insult comedy, which proved popular with crowds.
 During this time, the pair developed a strong professional and personal friendship.
-In 1975, they appeared in the Broadway show The New Vaudevillians, which only lasted one week.
+In 1975, they appeared in the Broadway show The New Vaudevillians, which only lasted a week.

 The first film Pesci starred in was the 1976 low-budget crime film The Death Collector alongside Frank Vincent.
-After the film Pesci returned to The Bronx and lived above Amici's Restaurant, where he was an employee.
+After the film, Pesci returned to The Bronx and lived above Amici's Restaurant, where he was an employee.